-This manual identifies the ownership, operation and maintenance responsibilities for all stormwater management systems including the sedimentation and detention basins, underground storm sewer system, mechanical pre-treatment devised and bioswales as incorporated into and detailed on the approved Construction Plans as prepared by HH Engineering Ltd., Inc. In order to comply with the local best management practices (BMP) and requirements, this manual should serve as a minimum performance standard.
-This manual should be retained intact and read in its entirety by all parties responsible for the operations a maintenance of the on-site BMP's.
+This manual identifies the ownership, operation and maintenance responsibilities for all stormwater management systems including the treatment and detention basins, underground storm sewer system as incorporated into and detailed on the approved Construction Plans as prepared by PEA, Inc. In order to comply with the local best management practices (BMP) and requirements, this manual should serve as a minimum performance standard.
+This manual should be retained intact and read in its entirety by all parties responsible for the operations and maintenance of the on-site BMP's.